Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 source

-Define the terms: source, tributary, mouth, channel.
+Give definitions of the terms: source, tributary, mouth, channel.

-mouth - the place where a stream (river, stream) flows into another river, more, lake, reservoir.
+Estuary - the place where a stream (river, stream) flows into another river, more, lake, reservoir.

-Delta - the shape of the mouth of the river with channels into which it is dividedmain stream.
-Deltas in the form of different types, more often have threecharcoal or fan-shaped.
-Deltas are not formed smallwater areas of the sea (lake) at the confluence of the river, carrying a largethe amount of deposits.
+Delta - shape of a river mouth with channels into which it is dividedmain channel.
+Deltas by shape different types, more often have threecoal or fan-shaped.
+Deltas are not formed smallwater areas of the sea (lake) at the confluence of the river, carrying a largeamount of sediment.

 delta